PulsedLight3D/PulsedLight3dScanner/README.md

-# 3d Scanner: Point-Cloud Tool by PulsedLight Inc.
+# PulsedLight 3d Scanner: Point-Cloud Tool

 ![](readmeAssets/img/coverShot.png)

-***3d Scanner*** is a point-cloud creation tool created by [PulsedLight, Inc.](pulsedlight3d.com) for the research and experimentation in point-based robotic/computer visualizations.
+***PulsedLight 3d Scanner*** is a point-cloud creation tool created by [PulsedLight, Inc.](pulsedlight3d.com) for the research and experimentation in point-based robotic/computer visualizations.
 Using a distance sensor, 2 servos, 2 Arduinos (the second one simply provides power) a laptop and a Google Chrome Stand-alone app - point cloud data is captured and export as CSV, PNG and OBJ.

 **Contents**